yonas-fsaha/qr-code-component-main/README.md

 ## Building your project

 Feel free to use any workflow that you feel comfortable with.
-Below is a suggested process, but do not feel like you
+Below is a suggested process,